-Before locals had informed me that this waterfall was actually called Horsetail Falls, I made up the name "Queenstown Falls" to refer to this very attractive waterfall that we stumbled upon when we were driving east out of Queenstown and into the Tasmanian Wilderness.
-With the way the falls ostensibly revealed itself to us during that drive, there was no way we could ignore it.
-Once we caught sight of it while driving, we had to slow down and figure out a suitable place to pull over in order to get a better look at it without getting in the way of traffic (see directions below).
-The picture you see taken at the top of this page was the result of us finding that suitable place to momentarily pull over and take a photo.
+Before locals had informed me that this waterfall was actually called Horsetail Falls, I made up the name "Queenstown Falls" to refer to this very attractive waterfall that we stumbled upon when we were driving along the Lyell Highway east of Queenstown.
+With the way the falls ostensibly revealed itself to us during our first trip to Tasmania back in late November 2006, there was no way we could ignore it.
+During that visit, we weren't aware of a track to bring us safely closer to the waterfall so we had to look for a suitable place to pull over along the narrow and winding highway.
+The photo you see above was from such a spot though we were looking against the morning sun as the falls faced west so this was more of an afternoon waterfall.

 You can use the form below, but if you find our host's interface too troublesome to use (especially if you're trying to upload photos), then just send a text submission anyways using the form, but also let us know that you'd like to attach photos.
 If you've provided an email address via the form, then we can reply back acknowledging your request, and you can then reply to that email with your photo attachments.
 We're very sorry about this, but there's not much we can do about SBI's terrible interface.